 Dr Richard Plant.
-Architectural historian and lecturer specialising in the Middle Ages with a strong interest in the modern.
-He studied at Cambridge, followed by the Courtauld, where he obtained his PhD.
-He was Deputy Academic Director at Christie's Education and has published on English and German architecture.
+Architectural historian specialising in the Middle Ages and with a strong interest in the modern.
+After reading English at Cambridge he obtained an MA in the History of Art and a PhD on English Romanesque and the Holy Roman Empire at the Courtauld.
+He went on to teach at the Courtauld, as well as at University College and Queen Mary College, London where he taught both medieval and modern architectural history.
+He was formerly the Deputy Academic Director at Christie's Education.
+He has published on English and German architecture.